pablofradua/csv-preview-app/README.md

 * After the upload was successful the input controls of Step 2 in the left panel are enabled.
 * Also, the application tries to display the data of the CSV file in the table by using the default settings (see below) .
-* If the first row of the CSV file contains the column names (default settings) the column names should be displayed.
+* If the first row of the CSV file contains the column names (default settings) the column names should be displayed in the table.
 * If the file does not contain column names the columns should be named Column 1, Column2, Column 3, etc.
 * If the data of the file cannot be parsed or displayed, an error message should be displayed in a small dialog.